amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

     gets more than 2t-1 keys.
     - If root node was full during insertion, a new node is created and root is made its child, hence increasing the tree height by 1.
 Tree height doesn't increase in any other case.
-    - There can be many straightforward insertion cases when all the nodes encountered on the path are not full, and even the node to be inserted at is not full.
+    - There can be many straightforward insertion cases when all the nodes encountered on the path are not full.
     - Worst case insertion time is O(tlogN) - logN for the height, and t for the split of every node on the path to final node.
 Best case can be O(t) + O(logN)

   * Deletion - Unlike insertion, the goal of deletion is to prevent a node from having less than t-1 keys.
 The steps described in CLRS for deletion ensure that it always deletes from a node with at least t keys, so as to be able to move 1 key downwards if required.
-    - Only straighforward case of deletion is when the key is in a leaf node which has t keys.
+    - Only straighforward case of deletion is when the key is in a leaf node with >= t keys (and all the nodes in the path with >= t keys)

-  * Check if a node has at least t children before descending to it for further search [and final deletion].
+  * Check if a node has at least t keys before descending to it for further search [and final deletion].
 If it doesn't have -
     - If it has a sibling with at least t children, then move a key from the parent to the node, move a sibling up to the parent, and adjust the pointers [based on whether it was a left or right sibling].
     - If it doesn't have a sibling with least t children, then merge it with any of the siblings [resulting in 2t-2 keys].
 However, now there are max 2t children (t from each sibling) for 2t-2 keys (but 2t-2 keys can have only 2t-1 children).
 To fix the situation, move a child from the parent and make it the median key, thus handling the extra child.
-      - This pulling of a key from parent can leave the parent empty, and when that parent happened to be the root, leads to a reduction in height of the tree - the only situation when a tree's height can reduce.
+      - This pulling of a key from parent can leave the parent empty - this will happen only if the parent was root, and leads to a reduction in height of the tree - the only situation when a tree's height can reduce.

   * Above has ensured that all nodes being descended to have at least t keys - ultimately one will reach the node where the key to be deleted is present - if it's in a leaf node, delete the key and terminate.
 If it's an internal node, then -
-    - Find the predecessor and successor of the key to be deleted [in the same node] - say y and z respectively.
+    - Find the predecessor and successor child of the key to be deleted (left and right shared child) - say y and z respectively.
-    - If y has at least t keys [NOTE: y has not been adjusted to have t keys above, only node and its parents have been], then replace the key with the last child of y.
+    - If y has at least t keys [NOTE: y has not been adjusted to have t keys above, only node and its parents have been], then replace the key with the last key of y.
-    - If y has less than t keys, but z has >= t keys, then replace key by the first child of z.
+    - If y has less than t keys, but z has >= t keys, then replace key by the first key of z.
     - If both y and z have t-1 keys, then merge all the keys of y and z, and adjust the pointers [NOTE: y now has 2t-2 keys].
     - Terminate